houndstooth/houndstoothcraft/README.md

 Both use Jasmine as the testing framework along with its mocking and assertion libraries.
 Both suites are transpiled to ES5 using the same Babel configuration as the implementation code.

+All tests, whether unit or integration, begin with a `beforeEach` which calls `resetState` on the central `state`, giving it a fresh copy from the defaults in `src/store/defaults`.

 ### cross platform

 This project has been developed on both Mac OS and Window workstations, and all development tools have been put together with supporting this in mind.